xgirouxb/burn_severity_analysis/README.md

-# burn_severity_analysis
+# BC burn severity analysis

-Data and analysis pipeline for BC burn severity analysis
+This repository hosts a `targets` pipeline for data production and analyses.